teuben/nemo/usr/amuse/README.md

       g0:  4.95user 0.10system 0:05.06elapsed 99%CPU
       g1:  4.81user 0.19system 0:05.01elapsed 99%CPU

-This shows I/O in amuse is overly expensive.
+This shows I/O in AMUSE is overly expensive, AMUSE also has a huge overall system overhead, but it does not go away when sitting in an ipython session.
 CPU wise AMUSE is almost 2x slower in creating a Plummer sphere, but oddly enough the equivalent \fIfalcon\fP tool is more than 2x slower than NEMO.